9Barista is based in The United Kingdom.

 If you wish to ship to a business address, that’s not a problem, but we will require some additional information if that business is within the EU.
 Please ensure that you include your business’ EORI number and VAT number in the notes section at checkout; without them customs will reject your order.
 If not provided, we will have to request them from you as without them we won’t be able to process your order.

 Unfortunately our shipping partners are unable to deliver to military addresses, particularly APO, DPO or FPO addresses.

 We have successfully shipped 9Barista machines to over 25 countries.
 We’ve learned that some countries have some creative customs rules that can cause problems which we’ve noted below.
 However, every country has their own customs rules and regulations and we can’t keep track of them all – so please check that with your local customs agency before you place an order.

-We have successfully shipped machines to Russia.
-But occasionally there are issues with customs.
-It appears that there are some occasionally enforced rules around personal imports that can block imports.
+We have successfully shipped machines to Russia, but there are occasionally issues with customs.
+It appears that there are some rules which are occasionally enforced around personal imports that can block imports.
 It may be safer to import as a corporation, rather than an individual.